How to Choose an Executive Coach: A Psychologist's Perspective

 When people work with an executive coach, the relationship fuels success.
 The more they feel supported and understood, the more information they will give to the executive coach.
 This information sharing is critical to strategy development and achieving optimal results.
 You should feel that the coach cares.
 Can you grow from expertise without caring attached?
 Absolutely.
 However, when you are navigating rough waters, you want someone who has your back.
 It shouldn’t feel like you are “a job” to the coach – you should feel from the beginning that there is a level of personal investment in your success.

 In an initial conversation with a potential coach, pay attention to whether you feel the coach “gets” you.
-Does it feel easy to talk?
-Do you have the feeling that the person is solid and trustworthy?
-Do you feel matched intellectually?

 Do not engage or stay with a coach if it doesn’t feel like a good fit.